HIPAA Breach Notification Deadline Calculator

 individuals affected

 Deadlines are the federal outer limits in the HIPAA Breach Notification Rule at 45 CFR 164.404, 164.406, 164.408, and 164.410.
-Many state laws impose shorter notice windows and their own thresholds, and a low-probability-of-compromise risk assessment under 45 CFR 164.402 may show an incident is not a reportable breach at all.
-This tool is educational, does not account for state law, and is not legal advice.
+Many state laws impose shorter notice windows and their own thresholds.
+Notification applies to a breach of unsecured PHI.
+Section 164.402 includes three exceptions and permits a documented four-factor assessment to rebut the presumption of breach by showing a low probability that PHI was compromised.
+This tool is educational, does not decide whether an incident is a breach, does not account for state law, and is not legal advice.
 Confirm your obligations with counsel.

 What it shows